turingschool/mod-0-curriculum/session5/index.md

 Key things to think about when looking for syntax errors:
 * parentheses, quotes, brackets, and braces are all like shoes, useless without their mate
 * consistency is key.
-If you're looking through code that has inconsistent, indentation, casing, quote types some mental overhead is being used where it doesn't need to be
+If you're looking through code that has inconsistent indentation, casing, quote types some mental overhead is being used where it doesn't need to be

 ### Syntax and Style